Jhonen Vasquez: Early life

-Vasquez's high school student newspaper published a number of his comic strips featuring Johnny C, titled Johnny the Little Homicidal Maniac.
-After graduating in 1992, Vasquez became a film student at De Anza College in Cupertino, California.
+During high school, Vasquez took part in a contest to design a new look for his school's mascot.
+He earned no prizes; however, on the back of a preliminary drawing for the contest, he drew his first sketch of who would later become the title character of Johnny the Homicidal Maniac, and the student newspaper published a number of his comic strips featuring Johnny.
 He also created Happy Noodle Boy while attending Mt.
 Pleasant.
+After graduating in 1992, he became a film student at De Anza College in Cupertino, California.
 Despite having little formal artistic training, he soon dropped out of De Anza to pursue a career as a professional cartoonist.
-He met Roman Dirge, Rosearik Rikki Simons, and Simons' wife Tavisha at Alternative Press Expo in 1995.
-Dirge later became a writer on Vasquez's series Invader Zim, while Simons became a member of the show's coloring team and the voice of the title character's crazed robot sidekick, GIR.
+He met Roman Dirge and Rosearik Rikki Simons at Alternative Press Expo in 1995; the former became a writer on Vasquez's series Invader Zim, while the latter voiced the protagonist's robot sidekick GIR and joined the show's coloring team.
 Simons also worked with Vasquez on the coloring seen in his two-issue comic I Feel Sick.
-By September 1996, Vasquez announced in his introductory text to the sixth issue of Johnny the Homicidal Maniac that he had reached sufficient success to be able to quit his day job and focus on his art.
+In September 1996, Vasquez announced in his introductory text to the sixth issue of Johnny the Homicidal Maniac that the comic book had become successful enough for him to quit his day job.